 - 6.2.
 A price/quality ratio of 70/30 was applied to the scoring of returned tenders, but with a minimum quality threshold that had to be achieved before pricing submissions were scored. - 6.3.
 The evaluation of quality for each lot was undertaken in two stages: - Responses on dealing with a variety of Servicer User issues were marked, with bidders being required to meet a minimum threshold score.
 Organisations failing to achieve the quality threshold on any criteria, given the sensitivity and profile of this front-line service to vulnerable groups of clients, were eliminated. - Responses on the operational capability of the organisations to deliver the Services were marked.
 The organisation achieving the highest score was allocated 30 marks and the organisation with the lowest score allocated 0 marks.
 Marks were allocated on a pro-rata basis to all other organisations. - 6.4.
-Only the pricing submissions of those organisations that passed the quality threshold were evaluated for the relevant lot. - 6.5.
+Only the pricing submissions of those organisations that passed the quality threshold were evaluated for the relevant lot.

+- 6.5.
 For the scoring of price, organisations were required to submit costs for the provision of the lot for which they had been invited to tender, against a specification detailed in the Invitation to Tender (ITT). - 6.6.
 For each lot, organisations were allocated price marks out of 70, with 70 being awarded to the organisation with the lowest cost and 0 to the organisation with the highest cost.
 Marks were allocated on a pro-rata basis to organisations with costs between the highest and lowest. - 6.7.
 For each lot, the overall ranking of responses from each organisation was determined by combining the marks out of 30 for capability and marks out of 70 for cost to give total score out of a possible 100. - 6.8.
-For Lots 1A and 1B, up to 4 organisations could be recommended for inclusion on the Framework Agreement.
-For Lots 2 and 3, up to two organisations could be recommended for inclusion on the Framework Agreement (though there would only be one actual supplier at any point in time due to the Transport Management element).
+For Lots 1A and 1B, up to 4 organisations could be recommended for inclusion on the Framework Agreement - 6.9.

-6.9.
 The evaluation process was designed to ensure that only those organisations capable of providing an essential service to vulnerable clients were considered.